joelvaneenwyk/alt-snap-windows/AltSnap.md

   windows functions are used to minimize flicker.
 - Fixed: Now when disabling window to window snapping with space while dragging, the smart window snapping will also be disabled.
-- Fixed AltSnap would block Alt+Space if no drag occurred, this was a problem when using **Action without click**.
+- Fixed AltSnap would block <kbd>Alt</kbd>+Space if no drag occurred, this was a problem when using **Action without click**.
 - Fixed: smart aero-snapping only taking into account windows snapped on the other side of the monitor.